 LLBLGen Pro's generated code offers two categories of tracing: info level and verbose level, and a variety of trace switches to switch tracing on or off.
 When a trace switch is switched on, the runtime libraries will produce trace output, depending on which switch you've turned on and to which level: verbose or info.
 This way you can keep the trace output small and still keep an eye on what's going on behind the scenes.

-A trace listener can be defined in the .config file.
-If no trace listener is defined, and the application is started in debug mode from within VS.NET (using F5), the tracing output will be delivered to the output window of VS.NET.
+A trace listener can be defined in the .config file or in code.
+If no trace listener is defined, and the application is started in debug mode from within Visual Studio (using F5), the tracing output will be delivered to the output window of Visual Studio.

 This way, you can use the tracing functionality during development without leaving the editor. .NET comes with some basic trace listeners, for example for writing the trace information to a file or to the event log.
 You can also write trace listeners yourself.
 For more information see the online MSDN help link mentioned above.